 As they walked through the parking deck, Darcy turned to him with a smirk on her face.
 “Ok Braxton, million dollar question time.
 How many hot dates you got set for this weekend?”

 Mike rolled his eyes.
 She did this every Friday, even while he and Amanda were still together.
-“You really love seeing just how nosey you can possibly be, don’t you?”
+“You just love seeing how nosey you can be, don’t you?”

 “What can I say?
 It’s a gift,” Darcy responded with a giggle.